 The non-GAAP financial measures below have not been calculated in accordance with GAAP and should be considered in addition to results prepared in accordance with GAAP and should not be considered as a substitute for, or superior to, GAAP results.
-In addition, operating revenue, adjusted EBITDA, adjusted gross profit, adjusted gross profit margin and adjusted EBITDA margin should not be construed as indicators of our operating performance, liquidity or cash flows generated by operating, investing and financing activities, as there may be significant factors or trends that they fail to address.
+In addition, adjusted gross profit and adjusted gross profit margin, ratio of adjusted gross profit to gross earned premium, and adjusted EBITDA should not be construed as indicators of our operating performance, liquidity or cash flows generated by operating, investing and financing activities, as there may be significant factors or trends that they fail to address.
 We caution investors that non-GAAP financial information, by its nature, departs from traditional accounting conventions.
 Therefore, its use can make it difficult to compare our current results with our results from other reporting periods and with the results of other companies.